AC Power Flow

 If there are multiple generators connected to the generator or slack bus, the initial voltage magnitude will align with the magnitude setpoint specified for the first in-service generator in the list.

-This method of specifying starting values has a significant advantage in that it allows the user to easily change the starting voltage magnitudes and angles, which play a crucial role in iterative methods.
+This method of specifying initial values has a significant advantage in that it allows the user to easily change the initial voltage magnitudes and angles, which play a crucial role in iterative methods.
 For instance, suppose we define our power system as follows:

 system = powerSystem()